ABA Revenue Cycle Management and KPIs

 A 2014 Advisory Board study showed that 90 percent of claim denials are preventable.
 Some of the most common claim denial reasons can be rectified by correcting claims management workflows, including claims submission and patient registration procedures.
 (LaPointe, 2016)

-Stall (2021) refers to this process as ‘Denial Avoidance’ in comparison to ‘Denial Management’.
+This process is referred to as ‘Denial Avoidance’ in comparison to ‘Denial Management’.
 ABA providers who successfully define, find, track and report denials across a multitude of various aspects will most likely be a valuable resource for analyzing process breakdowns and creating proactive solutions for performance improvement (NRHRC, 2021).

-• Copay: The set amount a member will pay at the time of service.
+• Copay: The set amount a client will pay at the time of service.

 • Coinsurance: The percentage of the remaining charge the client will pay after meeting their deductible.

-• Out of Pocket: The maximum amount a client will pay during the policy.
+• Deductible: The amount a client will pay before insurance begins reimbursing services.

 Easily Manage Your Revenue Cycle’s Key Performance Indicators